laserpointlabs/ODRAS/docs/BSEO_V1_CQMT_FINAL.md

 This script:
 - Queries PostgreSQL for all individuals created by DAS
-- Inserts them into Fuseki as RDF triples
+- Inserts them into Fuseki **microtheory graph** as RDF triples
 - Handles correct class name capitalization (Requirement vs requirement)
+- Auto-detects default microtheory if not provided

 ### 2. Fixed CQ Generation
 **File**: `scripts/generate_cqmt_from_ontology_complete.py`

 Updated to:
-- Wrap queries in GRAPH clauses pointing to ontology graph
+- **NOT wrap queries in GRAPH clauses** (SPARQLRunner wraps for microtheory)
 - Use `min_rows=0` so CQs don't fail when no data exists
 - Don't create fake sample data

+### 3. Key Insight
+The SPARQLRunner wraps queries in a GRAPH clause for the microtheory.
+We shouldn't add another GRAPH clause - that creates nested GRAPH clauses that look in the wrong place!

 ---